mispdev/csv2lp/README.md

 ### Deleting old measurement

 Before we can import the converted measurement again, we need to delete (drop) the old measurement in the InfluxDB.
-If you have anything ingesting new data points to this measurment, you should stop/pause it before doing so.
+If you have anything ingesting new data points to this measurement, you should stop/pause it before doing so.
 Dropping a measurement can be done e.g. using [`influx` CLI](https://docs.influxdata.com/influxdb/v1.8/tools/shell/):

 ```
     > USE mydb